gasobral/data-science/README.md

 # Repository Description
 A collection of projects created in order to develop data science skills.
 I focus in building predictive models using *python*, *scikit-learn*, *pandas* and *numpy*.
 However, I also included (in some projects) graph and dashboard creation using data visualization tools, since they are important data skills.
 The area of knowledge of the projects are bit diverse, allowing us to develop broad view of data.
 Below you can find a list of projects followed by their description.

 # Freelance Projects
+For some projects I cannot provide much information, due to freelance contract.

-## Forecats Catalogue Price
+## Forecast Catalogue Price
+The catalogue price plays an important role when contracting a musician, buying or acquiring musical rights.
+For this reason, I worked with MZIC to develop a model to predict catalogue price, given its revenue historical prices.
+In literature, regression forests results in accurate models to predict song popularity, we did not find much about predicting its price.
+Then we followed a similar procedure to forecast catalogue price.

 # Personal Projects
 ## [Brazilian Elections](https://github.com/gasobral/data-science/tree/main/Brazilian%20Elections)